 Step 4: Installation (one day)

-What can affect the timeline
+What can speed up or slow down the timeline

 Frequently asked questions